niedzielski/dotfiles/readme.md

 OpenGL ES profile shading language version string: OpenGL ES GLSL ES 3.20
 ```

-Hotplugging no longer works.
+Hot-plugging sort of works.
 When I disconnect the cable, it often hangs the OS.
 When I insert the cable, it often hangs the OS and doesn't use the external GPU when it doesn't.
+Sometimes I have to restart the display with alt-printscreen-k.
 I verified the GPU by measuring the throughput drop with `vblank_mode=0 glxgears`.
 I really trust the glxgears output now.

 When I use the Thunderbolt cables in parallel (one for GPU, one for everything else), I get an idle performance increase with `vblank_mode=0 glxgears` and the system seems to run more smoothly on the whole (no audio or other flickers).
 Once, with the cables in serial, I had a second or two hiccup.